jnlon/recbinfi/README.md

 EOF
 ```

-Note that when using `recbinfi` for file-recovery purposes, ideal to use it
+Note that when using `recbinfi` for file-recovery purposes, it is ideal to use
-from a path on a **seperate device**, since there is a chance that the files it
+it from a path on a **seperate device**, since there is a chance that the files
-recovers will overwrite other recoverable data on the disk.
+it recovers will overwrite other recoverable data on the disk.

 # TODO